 Marius Petipa (1818–1910) was one of the most influential figures of classical ballet.
 His choreography forms the basis of The Royal Ballet's productions of The Nutcracker, The Sleeping Beauty, Swan Lake, Giselle, Don Quixote, La Bayadère and Coppélia, among others.

 Petipa was born in Marseilles.
-His father was a dancer, in whose travelling company Petipa began dancing aged nine.
+His father was a dancer, and Petipa began dancing in his father's travelling company aged nine.
 Aged 16 he joined Théâtre Nantes, where he also created a number of ballets.
 He studied in Paris with Auguste Vestris before going on to work as a dancer around France.
-In May 1847 he arrived in St Petersburg and two months later made his debut as principal dancer and ballet master, starring in his re-staging of Mazilier's Paquita.
+In May 1847 he arrived in St Petersburg and two months later made his debut as principal dancer and ballet master of the Mariinsky, starring in his re-staging of Joseph Mazilier's Paquita.
 His breakthrough as a choreographer came in 1859 with his production of La Fille du pharaon, and in 1869 he was made Chief Choreographer.
-In addition to creating original works such as Don Quixote (1869) and La Bayadère (1877), he restaged such pre-existing works as Coralli and Perrot's Giselle (1884) and Saint-Léon’s Coppélia (1884).
+In addition to creating original works such as Don Quixote (1869) and La Bayadère (1877), he restaged pre-existing works, including Jean Coralli and Jules Perrot's Giselle (1884) and Arthur Saint-Léon’s Coppélia (1884).
 Petipa's 1890 production of Tchaikovsky's The Sleeping Beauty was followed by productions of The Nutcracker (1892) and Swan Lake (1895), both created with Lev Ivanov.
-His last great work was Raymonda (1898) before he retired in 1903.
+His last great work was Raymonda (1898), before he retired in 1903.